appscode/blog/content/post/kubedb-v2022.10.18/index.md

       kind: ClusterIssuer
 ```

 In the TLS specification, users need to tell a new sentinel reference because if Redis Database Cluster is TLS enabled, the old Sentinel can not monitor anymore.
-So, KubeDB will look for a Sentinel Monitor Cluster which is TLS enabled.
-If the user did not create such a Sentinel Monitor Cluster, KubeDB would create one using the issuer given in the TLS specification.
+So, KubeDB will look for a Redis Sentinel Cluster which is TLS enabled.
+If the user did not create such a Redis Sentinel Cluster, KubeDB would create one using the issuer given in the TLS specification.

-In this release, we are introducing another Ops Request which enables users to replace the Sentinel Monitor Cluster of the Redis Database Cluster.
+In this release, we are introducing another Ops Request which enables users to replace the Redis Sentinel Cluster of the Redis Database Cluster.
 Users need to provide a sentinel reference that replaces the old Sentinel.
-The user needs to create a Sentinel Monitor Cluster beforehand and provide a reference to that to perform the `ReplaceSentinel` Ops Request.
+The user needs to create a Redis Sentinel Cluster beforehand and provide a reference to that to perform the `ReplaceSentinel` Ops Request.
 A sample ReplaceSentinel Ops Requests YAML is given below:

 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1
 kind: RedisOpsRequest